Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Share article

 Whether you’re bringing a puppy home for the first time or adopting an older dog, a crate is one of the handiest tools you can have as a pet parent.
-And don’t worry: Crating your dog isn’t cruel.
+And don’t worry: cCrate training your puppy or dog isn’t cruel.
 In fact, most trainers and veterinarians recommend it.
-“I’m not aware of a single professional dog trainer who does not crate his or her dogs,” says Scott Sheaffer, CDBC, CPDT-KA, a dog behavior specialist and founder of USA Dog Behavior.
+“I’m not aware of a single professional dog trainer who does not crate his or her dogs,” says Scott Sheaffer, CDBC, CPDT-KA, a dog behavior specialist.
 “Every single one, including myself, crates their dogs.”

 So what’s the best way to crate train your dog?
-Here, Sheaffer explains how to make it a pain-free process, no matter the age or life stage of your pup.
+Here, Sheaffer explains how to crate train a puppy or dog, and make it a pain-free process, no matter your dog’s age or life stage.

 1. Choose a comfy crate

-“You want a crate that’s big enough for your dog to stand up and turn around without hitting their head on the top of the crate—no bigger,” says Sheaffer.
+“You want a crate that’s big enough for your dog to stand up and turn around without hitting their head on the top of the crate—no bigger,” says Scott Sheaffer, founder of USA Dog Behavior.
 “We’re going for a den feel, and you don’t want a big den.”
 While most people use wire crates, covered crates with a vented plastic lid are actually best.
 “If you do have a wire crate, cover the top and sides with a towel or a blanket so it feels more like a den.”
 And make sure the inside is comfy, too.
 “A helpful tool is an old blanket or quilt,” says Sheaffer.
 “Wad the blanket up into a sort of nest, and your dog will love it.”

 2. Start slow and take small steps

 “I can’t stress enough that the acclimation process needs to be slow,” says Sheaffer.
 “Don’t think you can bring the dog home and go from zero to ten hours instantly.”
-Start by teaching your pup to associate the crate with positive feelings.
+When crate training a puppy, start by teaching your pup to associate the crate with positive feelings.
 Do this by rewarding your dog for going into the crate for short periods of time and placing their food bowl in the crate when it’s mealtime, says Sheaffer.
 “Leave the door open initially,” he suggests.
 “As your dog becomes more comfortable, you can start lengthening the time they spend inside, and eventually, close the door of the crate.”
 Above all, make sure your dog sees the crate as a positive experience.

 3. Limit your pup’s time in the crate